 Vital Xposure is a disabled-led touring theatre company that promotes hidden voices with extraordinary stories to tell.

 The company was founded by disabled artist and activist Julie McNamara, who led the company’s creative work and artistic vision for its first decade.
-From January 2021, the torch has been passed on to actor, playwright and activist, Simon Startin.

 A fairer world for marginalised artists to become creative leaders, with their work celebrated in the heart of our culture.

 - We will create new, innovative performances and projects relevant to and representative of our communities.

 - We will engage audiences with previously hidden stories to broaden understanding of our society and ourselves.

 - We will remove barriers for d/Deaf, disabled and Neurodivergent artists, to increase their skills, confidence, and visibility both nationally and internationally.

 - Our inclusive disabled-led work will bring positive change, through sector leadership, creative collaborations, and intersectional practice.

 Social Justice, Excellence, Inclusivity, Integrity, Collaboration

 Vital Xposure was founded in 2011, the following year we became an Arts Council England’s National Portfolio Organisation (NPO).
 We are grateful for the public investment we have received and we continue to be an NPO for the funding period 2023 – 2026.
 We are also thankful to many Trusts and Foundations and Partners for their ongoing support to our work.